Russian airlines face deeper losses as Ukraine crisis hits travel

 Domestic operations are unprofitable because of more competition, high airport charges, fuel costs and taxes, although higher-margin foreign flights help offset some losses.

-The sector lost around a net 5 billion roubles (67.66 million pounds) last year on revenue of 718 billion roubles, despite growing traffic.
+The sector lost around a net 5 billion rubles ($106 million) last year on revenue of 718 billion rubles, despite growing traffic.
 That loss was bearable but 2014 is likely to be worse, as the rouble devaluation fuels carriers' dollar and euro costs while squeezing purchasing power.

 According to Russia's Federal Aviation Agency, Russian airlines registered 6 percent growth in passenger numbers on international routes in January-September versus 19 percent growth a year ago, while domestic traffic growth is holding up.

-Foreigners increasingly avoid travelling to Russia or prefer international carriers.
+Foreigners increasingly avoid traveling to Russia or prefer international carriers.
 Traffic on Asian routes has increased but doesn't offset European flights, one airline manager said.

 Oleg Panteleev, editor-in-chief of AviaPort.ru, expects airlines to lower prices to fill planes.
 That, coupled with more expensive loans and higher leasing costs, will erode profits.